microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/05-Availability.md

 For this step, you'll use the same notebook from Activity 1, which is under `azuresqlworkshop\05-Availability\basic-ha\basic-ha.ipynb`.
 Navigate to that file in ADS to complete this step, and then return here.

-TODO: explanation of why it's so much faster in BC

 <p style="border-bottom: 1px solid lightgrey;"></p>

-TODO in slides or in markdown

-Compare geo-repl and FGs.
-Both available in DB, GP/BS/HS?
-Geo-repl is only avail in DB
-FGs in MI and DB
-Include chart

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><a name="4"><b>Activity 4</a>: Geo-distributed auto-failover groups with read-scale in Business critical</b></p>